ShmooDude/shmoodude.github.io/_posts/2022-06-25-Financial-API-Vignette.md

 I didn't necessarily find any of the logic difficult so much as finding what I want to do difficult.
 I started from a point of designing the functions without thinking about the end result of what I wanted to do with them (the exploratory data analysis).
 If I were to do a similar project in the future, I would try to make sure I have a more solid knowledge of what data I wanted to get before starting to design the functions.

-The link to the Vignette is [here](https://shmoodude.github.io/Financial-API-Vignette/) or at the top of the page
+The link to the Vignette is [here](https://shmoodude.github.io/Financial-API-Vignette/)